sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 Strategies will be reviewed and updated quarterly based on progress and effectiveness.
 Below is a list of strategies and actions that could be used as quarterly strategies.

-The first quarterly strategy for Q1 (2020-04 to 2020-06) will be [20% of time to learn, automate and improve](strategy-learning-automating-improving.html) (Draft).
+The first quarterly strategy for Q1 (2020-04 to 2020-06) will be (Draft) [20% of time to learn, automate and improve](strategy-learning-automating-improving.html).

 ### IITB Teams Must